katekorsaro/budgr/README.md

 # budgr - your personal finance friend!

-budgr is a quite simple personal finance application.
+budgr is a **quite simple personal finance application**.
 It offers basic actions over operation entity and some aggregation capabilities.

-budgr is a command line application where you can type in one command at a time and get a result.
+budgr is a **command line application** where you can type in one command at a time and get a result.

-budgr is quite open.
+budgr is quite **open**.
 Its source code is freely available on line.
 It also doesn't rely on any proprietary format.
 Files are saved in a self-explanatory format (pipe-seaprated value) in order to be human and machine readable.